The date is Thursday, March 19th, 2020:

 In the end, Mama won, because, well…she was Mama.
 And Mr. Henry took the bullet for the rest of the staff by letting her hang the poster up in his room.
 I’m sure he was secretly thrilled to get rid of it today; “It only took a global pandemic…but I’ll take a win any way I can!”
 Was what I imagined him thinking as I now was the owner of this infamous poster in my hand.

-Trying to change the conversation, I asked Lauryn a question, “What do you know of Nelson Mandela?”
+Trying to change the subject, I asked Lauryn a question, “What do you know of Nelson Mandela?”

-She was taking a poster of him off of the wall at the moment, “I don’t know…that he changed the world?” she responded unconfidently.
+She was taking a poster of him off of the wall at that moment, “I don’t know…that he changed the world?” she responded, unconfidently.

 “Is that a question or a statement?”
 I smiled; knowing very well that Lauryn did not know much about the man in question.

 The wall she was currently removing posters from was titled our “Wall of Inspiration.”
 This was another idea of mine when I had started here.
 See, I had a thing for posters, and hanging up posters of people these kids could admire was part of the program that I was being paid to implement.